omines/kameleon/README.md

 # KaMeLeon - PHP library for reading and writing KML and KMZ files

+## Work in progress!

+This library is currently under development and not yet ready for production use.
+Please check back later.

 ## Contributing

 Please see [CONTRIBUTING.md](https://github.com/omines/kameleon/blob/master/.github/CONTRIBUTING.md) for details.